Group svg

-This blog post delves into the world of colour analysis and the two main systems used for personal styling: Seasonal Colour Analysis and Tonal Colour Analysis.
+This blog post delves into the world of colour analysis and the two main systems used for personal colour analysis: Seasonal Colour Analysis and Tonal Colour Analysis.
+It explains how you can move between the two systems seamlessly and how you can become a confident colour consultant without the overwhelm (and build your expertise while serving clients).

 The Seasonal system, originating in the 1980s, categorizes individuals into four seasons based on natural colours associated with each season.